-The Company has funded its operations to date primarily with proceeds from the sale of preferred shares and ordinary shares, warrants, debt raised under its financing arrangement with SVB including the PPP loan (both of which have been repaid), payments received under the CARB-X program and proceeds of the Private Placement and Rights Offering.
-The Company has incurred operating losses since inception, including net losses of \$12,098 and \$22,132 for the six months ended June 30, 2024 and 2023, respectively, and a net loss of \$38,371 for the year ended December 31, 2023.
-The Company had an accumulated deficit of \$473,396 as of June 30, 2024 and expects to continue to incur net losses for the foreseeable future.
+The Company has funded its operations to date primarily with proceeds from the sale of preferred shares and ordinary shares, warrants, debt raised under its financing arrangement with SVB including the PPP loan (both of which have been repaid), payments received under the CARB-X program and proceeds from the Private Placement and 2020 Rights Offering.
+The Company has incurred operating losses since inception, including net losses of \$4,891 and \$7,101 for the three months ended March 31, 2025 and 2024, respectively, and a net loss of \$24,774 for the year ended December 31, 2024.
+The Company had an accumulated deficit of \$490,963 as of March 31, 2025 and expects to continue to incur net losses for the foreseeable future.
 The Company's future cash flows are dependent on key variables such as its ability to secure additional sources of funding in the form of public or private financing of debt or equity or collaboration agreements.
-Based on its available cash, cash equivalents and short-term investments, the Company does not have cash on hand to fund its current operations and capital expenditure requirements for the next 12 months from the date of this Quarterly Report on Form 10-Q including the repayment of the Exchangeable Notes in January 2025.
-This condition raises substantial doubt about the Company's ability to continue as a going concern for one year from the date these condensed consolidated financial statements are issued.
+Based on its available cash and cash equivalents, including proceeds received from the a registered direct offering in April 2025 of its ordinary shares and pre-funded warrants to an institutional investor (the April 2025 Registered Direct Offering) and amounts raised under the "at-the-market" offering agreement (the Sales Agreement) with H.C.
+Wainwright & Co.
+LLC (HC Wainwright), as agent, subsequent to March 31, 2025 (see Note 18 - Subsequent Events), the Company does not have cash on hand to fund its current operations and capital expenditure requirements for the next 12 months from the date of this Quarterly Report on Form 10-Q. This condition raises substantial doubt about the Company's ability to continue as a going concern for one year from the date these condensed consolidated financial statements are issued.

-The Company plans to address this condition by raising funding through the possible sale of the Company's equity or debt through public or private equity financings, which may include sales of the Company's ordinary shares under the Company's sales agreement with H.C.
-Wainwright.
+The Company plans to address this condition by raising funding through the possible sale of the Company's equity or debt through public or private equity financings.
 Although management intends to pursue plans to obtain additional funding to finance its operations, and the Company has successfully raised capital in the past, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.
-In addition, the Company's ability to raise additional capital through the issue of new shares for cash is limited to issuing only 1.7 million ordinary shares (or rights to acquire such shares) for cash, based on the amount of authorized ordinary shares unissued or unreserved and free from any statutory rights of preemption, and therefore available for issuance as of July 31, 2024.
-While shareholders approved an increase of an additional 60,000,000 ordinary shares at our annual general meeting in May 2023 (the Additional Shares), we did not receive approval for the disapplication of statutory pre-emption rights over such shares.
-Absent shareholder approval of the dis-application of statutory pre-emption rights with respect to the Additional Shares, any Additional Shares that we propose to issue for cash will first have to be offered to all of our existing shareholders on the same or more favorable terms on a pro-rata basis.
-While we are once again seeking approval of our shareholders to disapply the statutory pre-emption rights generally at an extraordinary general meeting of the shareholders, there is no guarantee that such approval will be forthcoming.
-As a result of this limitation, we are currently severely limited in the amount of ordinary shares we may sell for cash in any capital raising transaction, and where we propose to issue shares for cash consideration, we may be required to first offer those shares to all of our existing shareholders in a time-consuming pro-rata rights offering.
-Furthermore, while the statutory pre-emption right applies only to share issuances for cash consideration and it does not apply where we issue shares for non-cash consideration (such as in a share exchange transaction or in any transaction in which property other than cash is received by us in payment for shares), any such transaction would likely be time consuming and complex to execute.
 In addition, in parallel, the Company is evaluating its corporate, strategic, financial and financing alternatives, with the goal of maximizing value for its stakeholders.
 These alternatives could potentially include the licensing, sale or divestiture of the Company's assets or proprietary technologies or another strategic transaction involving the Company.
 The evaluation of corporate, strategic, financial and financing alternatives may not result in any particular action or any transaction being pursued, entered into or consummated, and there is no assurance as to the timing, sequence or outcome of any action or transaction or series of actions or transactions.